Cuauhtémoc Blanco: International career

 Blanco became part of the squad that played the 2007 CONCACAF Gold Cup, scoring one penalty goal, and the 2007 Copa América, where he scored 2 goals also from penalty kicks.
 On 13 September 2008, he earned his 100th cap for his country in its 2–1 World Cup qualifier victory over Canada at Tuxtla Gutiérrez, coming on with only 15 seconds left in regulation time.
 After the match, he announced his retirement from international football.

-Blanco announced his return to the national team in May 2009.
-He became a regular member of returning coach Javier Aguirre's squad, playing in all the games throughout the Hexagonal of the World Cup Qualifying.
+With the return of Javier Aguirre as coach, Blanco returned to the national team in May 2009.
+He played in all the games throughout the Hexagonal of the World Cup Qualifying.
 Since then, Blanco has become an important factor in Mexico's team regaining form and confidence.

 On 10 October 2009, Blanco provoked the first opposition own goal and scored the second goal in a 4–1 victory over El Salvador to help Mexico clinch a spot in the 2010 World Cup.
 On 17 June 2010, he scored a penalty in the 78th minute of the 2–0 win against France at the World Cup's second round of group stage matches in South Africa.
 With this goal he became the first Mexican to score a goal in three World Cup tournaments and the third-oldest goalscorer in World Cup history.

 Blanco played a tribute game in 2014 against Israel at the Estadio Azteca, which symbolized his official retirement from international football.
 Mexico went on to win the match 3–0.

 Player profile

 Style of play

-Blanco is considered to be one of the greatest Mexican footballers of all time, as well as one of the best penalty takers of all time, having scored 71 out of 73 penalties in his career, giving him a 97.26% success rate form the spot.
+Blanco is considered to be one of the greatest Mexican footballers of all time, as well as one of the best penalty takers of all time, having scored 71 out of 73 penalties in his career, giving him a 97.26% success rate from the spot.

 His brash, aggressive, and confrontative playing style is reflected both on and off the field, pulling ingenious plays and being combative against the press, players, and coaches alike.